 - Hand pollination is one way to ensure pollination and fruit set.

 - A papaya tree can produce as many as 100 fruits in a growing season.
+A tree can yield 60 to 80 pounds of fruit in a 12-mont period.

 - Prepare a planting site in full sun that is sheltered from a prevailing breeze or wind.